 - Writing such as novels, research, articles, and blogs

 - Visual images like graphic designs, paintings, illustrations, and photography

 What can’t you copyright?

-    It may seem like copyright can protect anything you create.
-However, copyright is solely only for creative works like music, art, and film.
+It may seem like copyright for graphic designers can protect anything you create.
+However, copyright is only for creative works like music, art, and film.
 There are some things that it cannot protect – including.

 - Works in the public domain.
 Once the copyright protection has expired, materials are then considered public domain.

 - Materials outside copyright protection include concepts, styles, techniques, recipes, equations, words, names, titles, or slogans.

 - Inventions protected by other intellectual property areas such as trademarks, designs, patents, trade secrets, etc.

 How does copyright works?